-1 Although the proposed solicitations to be made by Senator Corzine and his agents would 2 not always be for donations payable to his gubernatorial campaign committee, you state that they 3 would be "in connection with" his gubernatorial campaign and that none of the activities would 4 be in connection with any Federal election or refer to any Federal candidate.
-You indicate that 5 State and local candidates often look to the "top of the ticket" for support, and that the extent of 6 the cooperation and help the candidates give to Senator Corzine's gubernatorial bid may depend 7 upon the extent he is able to offer such support.
-You also indicate that the success of efforts by 8 State PACs and party committees on behalf of the November 2005 Democratic ticket may 9 depend on the support given by the "top of the ticket."
-You state that all of the activity described 10 in your request will be "exclusively for the purpose of influencing" Senator Corzine's 2005 11 gubernatorial campaign.
-12 In your threshold question, you ask the Commission to confirm that the Act and 13 Commission regulations allow Senator Corzine and his agents to raise funds within New Jersey 14 limits, but not subject to the Federal restrictions, for the above-described entities If the 15 Commission concludes otherwise, i.e., that Senator Corzine and his agents would, through 2 16 U.S.C.
-441i(e)(1)(B), be subject to the Act's limitations and prohibitions, you seek responses to 17 a number of questions set out below.
-18 Threshold Question Presented 19 20 21 May Senator Corzine and his agents raise funds that comply with State law, but not with the limits and prohibitions of the Act, for the campaigns of other New Jersey State and local candidates, State PACs, and the non-Federal accounts of State and local party committee, so funds solely in connection with the June and November 2005 elections; and (3) refer to Senator long as the Senator and his agents (1) comply with State law; (2) solicit, receive, and spend
+Although the proposed solicitations to be made by Senator Corzine and his agents would not always be for donations payable to his gubernatorial campaign committee, you state that they would be "in connection with" his gubernatorial campaign and that none of the activities would be in connection with any Federal election or refer to any Federal candidate.
+You indicate that State and local candidates often look to the "top of the ticket" for support, and that the extent of the cooperation and help the candidates give to Senator Corzine's gubernatorial bid may depend upon the extent he is able to offer such support.
+You also indicate that the success of efforts by State PACs and party committees on behalf of the November 2005 Democratic ticket may depend on the support given by the "top of the ticket."
+You state that all of the activity described in your request will be "exclusively for the purpose of influencing" Senator Corzine's 2005 gubernatorial campaign.

+In your threshold question, you ask the Commission to confirm that the Act and Commission regulations allow Senator Corzine and his agents to raise funds within New Jersey

-\$7,200 per calendar year to State PACs, and up to \$25,000 and \$37,000 per calendar year to the non-Federal accounts of a State party committee and county party committee respectively.
+1 For example, under New Jersey law, gubernatorial candidates may receive up to \$3,000 per election from each lawful source.
+Other non-Federal candidates may receive \$2,600 per election from individuals, corporations, and labor organizations, \$8,200 from a State PAC, and unlimited amounts from State party and from county party committees (for candidates within the county).
+Individuals, corporations, and labor organizations may donate up to \$7,200 per calendar year to State PACs, and up to \$25,000 and \$37,000 per calendar year to the non-Federal accounts of a State party committee and county party committee respectively.
 See New Jersey Statutes Annotated ("NJSA"), 19.44A-1, et. seq.; New Jersey Administrative Code ("NJAC"), 19:25-11.2, 15.6, and 16.6.